 Blueberries and blackberries have high levels of antioxidants, which keep the blood brain barrier healthy.
 Blueberries have been linked to improvements in memory and the reversal of some degenerative changes often seen with aging nerve tissue.
 They also protect your cells from wear and tear from inflammation and improve blood flow by decreasing excessive blood clotting.

 Similar to berries, green vegetables like bok choy, spinach, collard greens and asparagus are rich in folate (or folic acid), a nutrient for preserving neurotransmitter function.
-While the best sources of folic acid are green leafy vegetables, lentils, kidney beans, avocados, chickpeas and artichokes are excellent sources as well.
+While the best sources of folate are green leafy vegetables, lentils, kidney beans, avocados, chickpeas and artichokes are excellent sources as well.

 4. Smart Carbs